 The joy of New Artists Productions is that it allows the Almichs to use their skills and develop their areas of interest – for Dan it is drawing, designing sets, and set construction.
 For Anita, it is her home-economic skills and interest in creating costumes.

 Dan pursued his interests in the Arts – drawing, photography, painting, woodworking, and ultimately computerized drawing and graphic arts.
-Along the way he started working at Northrop Corporation in Los Angeles where he learned drafting (with pencil and eraser in hand) on the board.
+Along the way he started working at Northrop Corporation in Los Angeles where he learned drafting on the board – with pencil and eraser in hand.
 As his career progressed, he became a manager of the Graphic Arts, Publications, Field Engineering, Electrical Design, and Mechanical Design departments in Anaheim.
 He eventually took those skills to the Marketing Department were he was responsible for contract proposal writing as Director of Marketing Planning and Research.
 The successes of all of these responsibilities were reliant on Dan’s skills and talents.

 Anita pursued Education as a career (teaching Mathematics) until the economy of the times, the mid-1970s, diverted her attention and focus to career in the Aerospace industry.
 She learned computer programming and applied mathematics in college; both allowed her to get a job in an Engineering Department and ultimately in the financial side of Marketing.